-Deadly civilian shootings: from Peshawar to Quebec
+Deadly civilian shootings: From Peshawar to Quebec

 December 16, 2014: Taliban insurgents storm an army-run school in Peshawar, killing 154 people, most of them children.

-May 13, 2015: Gunmen storm a bus in Karachi and kill 45 people who belong to the Shiite Ismaili minority.
-IS claims the attack, its first in majority Sunni Pakistan.
+May 13, 2015: Gunmen storm a bus in Karachi and kill 45 people who belong to the Ismailis.
+IS claims the attack, its first in Pakistan.

 June 17, 2015: A white gunman kills nine people at an historic black church in Charleston, South Carolina.